DanielTakeshi/IL_ROS_HSR/README.md

 3. After the grasp, we need to check for transitioning vs re-grasping.

     - Load the image as usual by clicking "Load".
-    - Below the "Load" button, drag and drop either "Yes" or "No".
+    - Below the "Load" button, drag and drop either "Success" or "Failure" depending on the PREVIOUS image (I *think* that's the code logic, **TODO** need to check).
+    - Click "confirm class".
+This is especially important!
+What matters is the class that you see in the list that appears.
-    - Draw a bounding box; **TODO: not sure if it matters where the box is if we know the robot should transition?**
+    - Draw a bounding box.
+I don't think it matters if we know the robot transitions.  **TODO: check**
     - Send the command, close the window.

-    **TODO: I can't figure out, I click yes and no both times and it causes the robot to move to the other side, never re-grasping.
-Hmm ...**

 4. Data Storage